How to set up signed commits on Windows

 Prerequisites

-Install the softwares below into your machine.
+Install the software below on your machine.

 Create a PGP key pair